-Installation of the Coupler consists of connecting the outlet to the hose and connecting the deadman air and fuel sense hoses to the unit connector hose fittings.
+Installation of the Coupler consists of connecting the outlet to the pickup hose and connecting the deadman air and fuel sense hoses to the unit connector hose fittings.
 Proceed as follows:

-7.1 Outlet Hose Connection
+7.1 Pickup Hose Connection

-The installation of the coupler to the hose is contingent of the optional outlet arrangement incorporated in the specific unit.
-The Pressure Control Elbow Assy (1-1) with the appropriate Option 2, 3 or 4 male half quick disconnect will connect to any of its compatible various sized outlet threaded female half quick disconnects with carrying handle.
-A proper pipe thread lubricant should be used when tightening the female half quick disconnect to the hose thread.
+The installation of the 4-inch coupler to the hose is contingent of the optional outlet arrangement incorporated in the specific unit.
+The Pressure Control Elbow Assembly (1-1) with the appropriate option 3 or 4 male half quick disconnect will connect to any of the five with option 3, 4 with option 4 various sized outlet threaded female half quick disconnects.
+A proper pipe thread lubricant/sealant should be used when tightening the female half quick disconnect to the hose thread.